-All faculty completing FECs as well as staff involved in the FEC process should carefully review FEC reports, keeping in mind the compliance requirements of the sponsored projects being certified.
+All faculty completing FECs, as well as staff involved in the FEC process, should carefully review FEC reports prior to certification.

-This list represents some, but not all, of the areas which Management Accounting and Analysis (MAAi), as well as internal and external auditors, will focus their attention.
+The following list represents some, but not all, of the areas which Management Accounting and Analysis (MAAi) will conduct reviews.

-- Committed and actual effort is based on institutional base salary (IBS).
+- The dollar amount of committed and actual effort is based on institutional base salary (IBS).

 - Committed cost shared effort is accounted for and certified.

 - Required K-award effort is met, including any cost share requirements.

 - Amounts exceeding the DHHSi (NIHi) salary cap are charged to non-federal funds.